Zorz42/jaclang/README.md

  * Jaclang is trying to achieve as small compiled binaries as possible.
-Predefined variables, are not defined by default,
- * you have to enable them, because you might not use them.
-Defined will be
- * the core data.
-You can enable to track execution time, because if you do
- * not need it, it will only take performance.
  *
  * I really care about the binary code of being small and fast, suitable for slower computers.
 I want compilation times
  * to be as slow as needed, to make the maximum efficiency.
-I am thinking about a minute, compared to ten seconds.
- * You could also do option to fast compile, for testing.
+You could also do option to fast compile, for testing.
+ *
  * Support:
  *
  * - 64 bit computers,
  * - linux and macos (most linux distros, tested on Ubuntu)
  *
- * This language is not begginer friendly.
  * Syntax will be almost the same as C++.
-Some
- * unnecessary tokens will be removed.
  *
  *  THE ZEN OF JACLANG:
  *
  * - execution time of compiled code is more important than compilation time,
- * - purity is imortant
+ * - syntax should be pure
  * - practicality beats purity
  * - size of compiled binaries should be as small as possible *